CartoDB/carto-vl/DEVELOPERS.md

 ## Release

-First create a release `patch/minor`.
+First create a release.
 This command bumps the version, creates a tag and uploads all to GitHub.

 ```
 yarn version